wifisensing/PicoScenes-Manual/source/installation.rst

         Screenshot: PicoScenes software EULA

-        After your pressing the <Ok>, a Yes or No prompt box appears as shown below, and you will choose whether to accept the EULA terms.
-Choosing <No> will terminate the installation immediately.
-Choosing <Yes> will continue the installation.
+        After confirming the EULA, you will be prompted with a Yes or No question regarding accepting the EULA terms.
+Choose "<No>" to terminate the installation immediately or "<Yes>" to continue with the installation.

     .. figure:: /images/Configuring-picoscenes-platform.png
         :figwidth: 1000px